compbiozurich/UZH-BIO392/course-results/2023/Leila Osterwalder/L-Osterwalder-questions-day-08.md

 ### Q3
 **Why are so many files in the bioinformatics pipeline compressed and indexed?**
-Because files containing sequences are very big and thus need to be compressed in order to save storage space and cost.
+Because files containing sequences are very big and thus need to be compressed in order to save storage space and transfer time.
+They are indexed for fast data retrieval and analysis to optimize processing speed.

 ### Q4
 **In the bash script that processes alignment files, you will see calls to samtools sort, samtools view, and samtools index (among others).
 Explain what these three programs do.
 Why do you think each program is needed?**